FAIRDataPipeline/DataPipeline.jl/docs/src/examples.md

 ```

 ## 4. Downloading data products
 Here we read some epidemiological parameters from the DR, so we can use them to run an **SEIR** simulation in **step (5)**.
+First we download some data, then read it.

 ### 4a.
 Download data
-First, we process data config file and return a connection to the SQLite database.
+First, we process the `data_config` file, which (in this case) returns a variable representing a connection to a SQLite database.
 I.e. we download the data products:
 ``` julia
 data_dir = "/examples/simple/data/" # local directory where data is to be stored
 db = DataRegistryUtils.fetch_data_per_yaml(data_config, data_dir, use_sql=true)